Sita KC

-Sita KC(Nepali: सिता के सी) born on 22 March 1990 is a Nepali singer from Baglung, Nepal.
+Sita KC (Nepali: सिता के सी) was born on 22 March 1990 is a Nepali singer from Baglung, Nepal.
 She has published more than 150 songs until now.

-Born in Galkot, Baglung, KC.
-Family is musical.
-Father, mother, brother, brother are all active in this field.
-Sometimes sings, sometimes dances and sometimes models.
-I grew up singing dohri with family since childhood.
-Parents had a dream May the daughter achieve success in the field of music.
-To fulfill this dream took at Kathmandu in 2064.
-I started learning classical music from Deepak Jangam.
+Born in Galkot, Baglung, KC, her family was musical.
+Her father, mother and brother are all active in this field.
+Sometimes she sings, sometimes dances and sometimes she models.
+"I grew up singing dohri with family since childhood."
+Her parents had a dream that her daughter might achieve success in the field of music.
+"I started learning classical music from Deepak Jangam.

-The same year i came to Kathmandu, lent her voice to a song composed by Madhav Bhandari, titled 'Jyan Tadha Hunda Samjhana Aaune'.
+The same year I came to Kathmandu, lent her voice to a song composed by Madhav Bhandari, titled 'Jyan Tadha Hunda Samjhana Aaune'.
 With this song, I stepped into the field of Nepali folk songs.
 I have spent a decade and a half in this field, sometimes singing songs in folk & duet song evenings, sometimes releasing albums, sometimes singing other people's songs.
 More than two hundred songs have been released in my voice.

 I have also lent my voice in songs of various styles including folk song, dohori, kauda, jhyaure.

 I passed the vocal exam in Radio Nepal in 2064.
 Some of the songs in my voice are Chhalchhal Pani Gagrima, Piratiko Dori, Sunko Bala, Jindagi Bhar Bhayo, Bhagyale ni Dhatyo, Bhagawan, Godhuli Sanjhaima and others.
-I have also lent my voice in a folk fusion song in collaboration with Mr. RJ, Almora.
+I have also lent my voice in a folk fusion song in collaboration with Mr. RJ, Almora."